SegFaulty/slack-blackhole/README.md

 - add the ability the delete msg in groups (private channels)
 - only the groups of the token-holder are seen
 - the tokenholder needs admin permission to delete msgs from other team-members
+- change to slack-api-token-file for stronger security of the api-token (bash history, cron mails etc.)
+- removed ENV config set
+- add handled and deleted messages counter

 ## deployment